euanlimzx/Conversations-IcebreakersGame/README.md

-# CONVERSATIONS WEBAPP - Conversations and More
+# CONVERSATIONS WEBAPP - Icebreakers and more

 In the show One Week Love, they play a game called Unfine Dining (https://www.youtube.com/watch?v=MmzVrdrO9Z4).The game involves asking each member of a group to answer some really tough questions suggested by the card pile.